mapterhorn/mapterhorn/pipelines/README.md

 The pmtiles-store folder contains thousands of files after aggregation and downsampling.
 They all have a single zoom level of tiles and they are at most 64 tiles wide, which means that their size can be at most around 1 gigabyte.

 We now bundle these files by creating tile pyramids with multiple zoom levels.
-Ideally, Mapterhorn would be distributed as a single PMTiles file, but typical object storage is limited to 5 terabytes per object and already with copernicus glo30 and swissalti3d only the total size is 1.4 terabytes.
-Therefore, we need to split the data into multiple files and this is done as follows:

 **planet.pmtiles** contains all tiles from zoom 0 to zoom 12.

 **6-{x}-{y}.pmtiles** contains all zoom level 13+ children of tile 6-{x}-{y}.

-With this convention we can limit the total file size to roughly 1 terabyte assuming that we have a maxzoom of 17 which corresponds to about 0.5 m resolution.

 ## Requirements